meltoner/agrofelis/components/vehicle-covers/readme.md

 # Abstract

 The document builds on the Agrofelis frame design and fabrication documentation by detailing the protective covers of the vehicle, including their schematics and the source code files utilized for a CNC plasma cutter.
 Additionally, photographic material offers insights into the manufactured parts.
-A list of components and indicative suppliers that comprise the bill and material information for the metal sheets, is documented.
+A list of components and indicative suppliers that comprise the bill and material information for isolating the robot from its external environment, is documented.

 # Introduction